Kumbh Mela: As 102 test positive for Covid, top police official says it isn’t a super-spreader event

 Meanwhile, speaking to India Today on Monday, Uttarakhand Director General of Police Ashok Kumar asserted that the Kumbh Mela was not a “super spreader event”.
 To back his claim, he said that the authorities had tested 53,000 persons visiting the Mela, of which the positivity rate came at 1.5%.
 Kumar also claimed that “90% of the crowd” that came to the event would not stay at Haridwar and so, they will not spread the virus.

 The senior police officer, however, did not elaborate on the possibility of those going back transmitting the virus at their respective locations.
-He, however, admitted that it was not possible to follow Covid-19 related protocols completely at an event like the Kumbh Mela.
+He also admitted that it was not possible to follow Covid-19 related protocols completely at an event like the Kumbh Mela.

 The checking of negative RT-PCR tests was a mandatory requirement to enter the Mela.
 However, authorities were lax with this too.
 Of the 50 devotees who were interviewed by The Indian Express, at least 15 did not have the report, but were let through.